petitoff/todo-app/README.md

 ## Description

 Todo App is a task management application.
 It allows users to create, edit, delete and view tasks and their subtasks.
-The application consists of two main parts: a backend (API) written in Spring Boot and a frontend created using React.js.
+The application consists of two main parts: a backend (RESTFUL API) written in Spring Boot and a frontend created using React.js.

 ## Project Structure